tedfytw1209/SLOctolyzer/README.md

 If you wish to use this toolkit please consider citing our work using the following BibText

 ```
-@article{burke2024sloctolyzer,
+article{burke2024sloctolyzer,
   title={SLOctolyzer: Fully automatic analysis toolkit for segmentation and feature extracting in scanning laser ophthalmoscopy images},
-  author={Burke, Jamie and Gibbon, Samuel and Engelmann, Justin and Threlfall, Adam and Giarratano, Ylenia and Hamid, Charlene and King, Stuart and MacCormick, Ian JC and MacGillivray, Tom},
+  author={Burke, Jamie and Gibbon, Samuel and Engelmann, Justin and Threlfall, Adam and Giarratano, Ylenia and Hamid, Charlene and King, Stuart and MacCormick, Ian JC and MacGillivray, Thomas J},
-  journal={arXiv preprint arXiv:2406.16466},
-  year={2024}
+  journal={Translational Vision Science \& Technology},
+  volume={13},
+  number={11},
+  pages={7--7},
+  year={2024},
+  publisher={The Association for Research in Vision and Ophthalmology}
 }
   ```

+---

+## Updates

+### 14/02/2025

+* Updated `README.md` structure and included a table of contents.

+* Added debugging jupyter notebook `debugger.ipynb` for end-users with minimal experience in Python to better understand why an SLO image file might have failed during processing.

+### 11/02/2025

+* Included a `requirements.txt` file to ensure proper installation of dependencies with SLOctolyzer's pipeline.